tomas/bowtie/README.md

     map '/' do
       run MyApp
     end

+### Rails 3
+Mount Bowtie in your `config/routes.rb` file with the new Rails 3 mount function.
+You can also optionally include the admin/pass combination for the panel.

+    Rails::Application.routes.draw.do
+        # your other routes
+        BOWTIE_AUTH = {:user => 'admin', :pass => '12345'}
+        mount Bowtie::Admin, :at => '/admin'
+    end

+Additionally you need to make sure that all models have been loaded because Rails only models them on demand and Bowtie only sees loaded models.
+Paste this into a new initializer `config/initializers/bowtie.rb`

+    Dir[Rails.root + 'app/models/**/*.rb'].each do |path|
+        require path
+    end

 Now you can go to /admin in your app's path and try out Bowtie using your user/pass combination.
 If not set, it defaults to admin/bowtie.